 No special break-in oil is required.
-The engine is serviced with 10W-30, Service Class SJ oil from the factory.
-Change the oil after the initial engine break-in period of 5 hours.
+The engine is serviced with 10W-30, Service Class SG oil from the factory.
+The oil should be changed after the initial engine break-in period of 5-8 hours.
 Thereafter, change oil after every 100 hours of operation.